 2. Age of Credit History

-An established family business with a long credit history and a track record of timely payments will score higher than a Series A start-up with only two years of operations under its belt.
-As banks and bureaus seek reliability as a key indicator, longer credit histories allow them to accurately review a company’s ability to pay back loans.
-A good rule of thumb is that banks look for established businesses that have weathered market fluctuations, with two years being a common minimum requirement.
+An established business with a long credit history and a track record of timely payments will score higher than a brand new business with less than a year under its belt.
+Banks and credit bureaus alike seek reliability as a key indicator, as longer credit histories allow them to more accurately review a company’s ability to pay back loans.
+Commercial banks, which often give the best loans at the best rates, look for established businesses that have weathered market fluctuations, with two years in business being a common minimum requirement.
 Lastly, note that the time in business refers to how long your business has officially been registered — that’s why it’s so important that you register your business early (ideally right when you start it).

 3. Debt and Debt Usage